pdee/pdee/doc/commands-python-mode.rst

 Set the default value of `python-buffer' to correspond to this buffer.
 If the current buffer has a local value of `python-buffer', set the default (global) value to that.
-The associated Python process is the one that gets input from M-x python-send-region et al when used in a buffer that doesn't have a local value of `python-buffer'.
+The associated Python process is the one that gets input from M-x py-send-region et al when used in a buffer that doesn't have a local value of `python-buffer'.

 python-find-imports